etienne-martin/WebCrypto.swift/README.md

 ## AES

-Cipher-block chaining (CBC) mode
+The algorithm used by WebCrypto.swift is the cipher-block chaining (CBC) mode.
+For key generation, it uses PKCS7 as the padding method.

 ### Password-based encryption

-This is a paragraph explaining that WebCrypto.swift uses the same password derivation as openssl.
+WebCrypto.swift uses the same password derivation function as openSSL, making it compatible with openSSL and other libraries like CryptoJS.

 ###### Encryption